standardnguyen/things/essay_wealth_cap/main03.md

 > *Gotta see how I'm chillin' once I park this luxury car*
 >
 > — *Kendrick Lamar,* [*"How Much a Dollar Cost,"* *To Pimp a Butterfly (2015)*](https://www.youtube.com/watch?v=y8kEiL81_R4)

+- something about how nobody actually succeeds without breaking a few rules along the way.

 ## The Psychological Cost of Unlimited Wealth